rohit-chouhan/crudigniter/docs/tricks/README.md

   <summary>Read Data</summary>

-  Read all methos will apply on `params`
+  Read all methods will apply on `params`

 ```python
 import requests as api